scraggo/comparing-javascript-test-runners/comparing-javascript-test-runners.md

 ## Conclusion

-I hope this article was helpful!
-Whether it be in furthering your own investigation, giving you a place to start with learning a framework, or helping your team choose a framework for testing applications.
+I hope this article was helpful - whether it be in furthering your own investigation, giving you a place to start with learning, or helping your team choose the right test runner for your applications.
 Don't hesitate to [contact me](https://www.scraggo.com/) if you have questions or feedback.

+### Want to contribute?

+Found a typo?
+Want to add details or make a correction?
+This repo is open-source and your contributions are 100% welcome 💥.

 ### External Resources